-At the end of April, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 8.09% (three year) and 8.57% (five year); down significantly over the month.
+At the end of December, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 7.67% (three year) and 8.09% (five year); quite a bit lower than the previous month and close to 80-90bps lower over the year.
 The spreads of floating-rate NCDs have dulled in appeal over the last few quarters due to a compression in credit spreads.
 There has been a reduced need for funding from banks in South Africa, given the low-growth environment.
 Fixed-rate NCDs continue to hold appeal due to the inherent protection offered by their yields and relative to our expectations for a stable repo rate.
 However, credit spreads remain in expensive territory (less than 100bps in the three-year area and 110bps in the five-year area).
 The fund continues to hold decent exposure to these instruments (less floating than fixed), but we will remain cautious and selective when increasing exposure.
 NCDs have the added benefit of being liquid, thus aligning the liquidity of the fund with the needs of its investors.

-The local listed property sector was down 2% over the month, bringing its return for the rolling 12-month period to -9.1%.
-Listed property has been the largest drag on the fund, primarily due to generalised equity weakness and idiosyncratic domestic issues relating to the possible closure of Edcon, its impact on the broader property sector and lower real GDP growth.
-However, from an income perspective, distribution growth and expectations about future distribution growth remain sound.
-Despite the underperformance, from a valuation perspective, the sector is still very attractive.
-The changes in the property sector over the last decade (including the increased ability to hedge borrowings and large offshore exposures) should make listed property more resilient going forward.
-If one excludes the offshore exposure, the property sector’s yield rises to approximately 10.7%, which compares very favourably to the benchmark bond.
+The local listed property sector was down 1.6% over December 2019, bringing its return for the rolling 12-month period to -0.4%.
+Listed property has been the largest drag on the fund’s performance, primarily due to idiosyncratic domestic issues relating to the pressure on tenant profitability as a result of lower GDP growth, which has had an unfavorable impact on the broader property sector.
+Despite the underperformance, from a valuation perspective, the sector remains very attractive.
+If one excludes offshore exposure, the property sector’s yield is greater than 10%, which compares very favourably to the benchmark bond.
 The fund maintains holdings in counters that offer strong distribution and income growth, with upside to their net asset value.
-In the event of a moderation in listed property valuations (which may be triggered by further risk-asset or bond-market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.
+In the event of a moderation in listed property valuations (which may be triggered by further riskasset or bond-market weakness), we will look to increase the fund’s exposure to this sector at more attractive levels.

-The preference share index was up 0.9% over the month, bringing its 12-month return to 19.2%.
+The SA Preference Share Index was down 0.5% over December, bringing its 12-month return to 18.6%.
 Preference shares offer a steady dividend yield linked to the prime rate and, depending on the risk profile of the issuer, currently yield between 9% and 11% (subject to a 20% dividends tax, depending on the investor entity).
 The change in capital structure requirements mandated by Basel III will discourage banks from issuing preference shares.
 This will limit availability.
 In addition, most of the bank-related preference shares trade at a discount, which enhances their attractiveness for holders from a total return perspective and increases the likelihood of bank buybacks.
 Despite attractive valuations, this asset class will continue to dissipate, given the lack of new issuance and because it risks being classified as eligible loss-absorbing capital (only senior to equity).
 The fund maintains select exposure to certain high-quality corporate preference shares but will not actively look to increase its holdings.

 As is evident, we remain cautious in our management of the fund.
 We continue to invest only in assets and instruments that we believe have the correct risk and term premium to limit investor downside and enhance yield.